 |---|---|---|---|

-| Sessions | Paid ads, SEO | RPS drops if traffic quality differs | RPS |
+| Sessions | Paid ads / SEO | RPS drops if traffic quality differs | RPS |

-| CVR | UX, discounts | AOV drops with discounting | RPS |
+| CVR | UX / discounts | AOV drops with discounting | RPS |

-| AOV | Thresholds, bundles | CVR drops past thresholds | RPS |
+| AOV | Thresholds / bundles | CVR drops past thresholds | RPS |

 Revenue moves only when all three metrics align.
 RPS folds these interactions into one number.

-3. How to compute RPS — GA4, Shopify, in-house DB#
+3. How to compute RPS — GA4 / Shopify / in-house DB#

 In GA4#

-GA4's standard reports don't expose "Revenue Per Session" explicitly.
-Instead, "Average purchase revenue per user" exists, which is conceptually close to RPS but per user, not per session[1].
+GA4's standard reports don't expose "Revenue Per Session."
+"Average purchase revenue per user" exists, but it's per user, not per session[1].
+For session-level RPS, you need a custom calculation in Explorations:

 In Shopify#

-Shopify Analytics shows "Online store conversion rate," "Average order value," and "Total sales" by default — but no native RPS.
-You'll calculate it yourself: "Total sales ÷ Total sessions."
+Shopify Analytics shows "Total sales," "Conversion rate," and "AOV" by default — but no native RPS.
+You compute it yourself: "Total sales ÷ Total sessions."

-In an in-house DB#
+In an in-house DB (most flexible)#

 SELECT